-In 1920 the American Army decided to concentrate their efforts on the development of AFVs, in particular light tanks.
-This was due mainly to money as light tanks were cheaper to make, but also a weight limit was set to keep the vehicles under 15 tons, and this was down to a bridge loading limit.
+In 1920 the American Army decided to concentrate their efforts on the development of AFVs, in particular their tank arm.
+The first American tanks were mainly light, as this was due mainly to money as light tanks were cheaper to make, but also a weight limit was set to keep the vehicles under 15 tons, and this was down to a bridge loading limit.

 The medium class of tanks were first issued in 1939 and heavier models were introduced late in the war.
 The US army also developed a number of tank destroyers, reconnaissance vehicles and halftracks.
 The US Marines developed a range of amphibious vehicles which included the Landing Vehicle Tracked (LVT).